 Home | Protection Work | Dog Fighting | Poem | Books | Download | Resources | Webmaster

-Legal disclaimer: This is educational web site that only represents the personal and subjective opinion of its author.
-His view on this breed of dog and related information does not match the officially-valid opinion of the country of its origin and is not any recommendable instruction how to treat these dogs.
-The author does not warrant or assume any responsibility for the damage caused to anyone by using of and/or manipulation with the text of this web site and he does not warrant the completeness, trueness, safety or usefulness of any information introduced in it.
-As for the quality of the language and translations posted in this web site, it is amateurish work only, which can contain some errors.
-Please note that regardless of what is said within this web site, everybody must obey all the valid laws of the country which citizen he is and/or which he lives in.
+Legal disclaimer: This is educational writing that only represents the personal and subjective opinion of its author.
+His view on this breed of dog and related information does not fully match the officially-valid opinion of the country of its origin and is not any recommendable instruction how to treat these dogs.
+The author does not warrant or assume any responsibility for the damage caused to anyone by using of and/or manipulation with this writing and he does not warrant the completeness, trueness, safety or usefulness of any information introduced in it.
+As for the quality of the language and translations posted in this writing, it is amateurish work only that can contain some errors.
+Please note that regardless of what is said within this writing, everybody must obey all the applicable laws.
 It is also valid for dog fighting that is forbidden in the majority of countries and on the territory of which it must not be arranged.